-The project aims to establish a research programme to carry out high quality evaluations of community-based food production initiatives in LMICs.
-The research is funded by an MRC Global Challenges Foundation Award (MR/P025250/1).
+This project aimed to establish a research programme to carry out high quality evaluations of community-based food production initiatives in low and middle-income countries.

 The majority of SIDS lack food sovereignty, are vulnerable to food insecurity and rely heavily on food imports.
-There is an urgent need for improved evidence on the impact of agricultural interventions in low and middle income countries on nutrition, health and other aspects of well-being.
+There is an urgent need for improved evidence on the impact of agricultural interventions in low and middle income countries on nutrition, health and other aspects of wellbeing.

-Based on St Vincent and the Grenadines, and Fiji, the project will develop and test methods to investigate the current nutritional quality of local diets and the contribution of community-based food production, and map key stakeholders and potential economic and social benefits of local food production.
+The project developed and tested methods to investigate the current nutritional quality of local diets and the contribution of community-based food production in St Vincent and the Grenadines and Fiji, and map key stakeholders and potential economic and social benefits of local food production.

 It also aimed to develop methods to estimate environmental impacts, such as on local water use.